top of page

 • body temperature

-• neurotransmitter and neuropeptides (for processing thoughts)
+• neurotransmitters and neuropeptides (for processing thoughts)

 • digestion of thoughts, feelings, and emotions